jcoehoorn/SlimSharp/README.md

 SlimSharp starts with C# 9 (including [top-level statements](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/exploration/top-level-statements)) and includes the following features and changes:

 * Implicit using directives for (so far) System, System.Collections, System.Collections.Generics, System.Text, System.Linq.
-* The P() function (short for "Print") aliases to System.Diagnostics.Trace.WriteLine()
+* The `P()` function (short for "Print") aliases to `System.Diagnostics.Trace.WriteLine()`
-* The p() function (short for "print") aliases to System.Diagnostics.Trace.Write()
+* The `p()` function (short for "print") aliases to `System.Diagnostics.Trace.Write()`
-* ConsoleTraceListener attached by default, and configurable by the compiler to include any built-in listener, allowing for, eg file output.
+* ConsoleTraceListener attached by default, and configurable by the compiler to include any built-in listener, allowing eg file output.
-  In short, the P()/p() functions can mean whatever you need them to in terms of output, as long as they can be created with a .Net built-in TraceListener constructor.
+  In short, the `P()`/`p()` functions can mean whatever you need them to in terms of output, as long as they can be created with a .Net built-in TraceListener constructor.
-* The R() function (short for "read") reads a string from the Console
+* The `R()` function (short for "read") reads a string from the console
-* The R(string prompt) function reads a string from the Console, with the included prompt.
+* The `R(string prompt)` function reads a string from the console, with the included prompt.
-* The RI() function reads an integer from the Console.
+* The `RI()` function reads an integer from the console.
 Invalid input will throw an exception, but most code golf problems assume perfect typists.
-* The RI(string prompt) function reads an integer from the Console, with the included prompt.
+* The `RI(string prompt)` function reads an integer from the console, with the included prompt.
 If the input is not a valid integer it will re-prompt until a valid integer is received (potentially forever).
-* The RI(string prompt, int MaxTries) function reads an integer from the Console, with the included prompt.
-If the input is not a valid integer, it will re-prompt up to MaxTries times, after which an exception is thrown.
+* The `RI(string prompt, int MaxTries)` function reads an integer from the Console, with the included prompt.
+If the input is not a valid integer, it will re-prompt up to `MaxTries` times, after which an exception is thrown.
-* The RD() function reads a Double from the Console.
+* The `RD()` function reads a couble from the console.
 Invalid input will throw an exception, but most code golf problems assume perfect typists.
-* The RD(string prompt) function reads a double from the Console, with the included prompt.
+* The `RD(string prompt)` function reads a double from the console, with the included prompt.
 If the input is not a valid double it will re-prompt until a valid double is received (potentially forever).
-* The RD(string prompt, int MaxTries) function reads a double from the Console, with the included prompt.
-If the input is not a valid double it will re-prompt up to MaxTries times, after which an exception is thrown.
+* The `RD(string prompt, int MaxTries)` function reads a double from the console, with the included prompt.
+If the input is not a valid double it will re-prompt up to `MaxTries` times, after which an exception is thrown.
-* The RT() function reads a DateTime from the Console.
-Is not necessarily implemented using DateTime.Parse(), but must follow the documentation for the default DateTime.Parse() function.
-Right now, this means using the conventions of the current culture.
+* The `RT()` function reads a datetime value from the console.
+Is not necessarily implemented using `DateTime.Parse()`, but must follow the documentation for the default `DateTime.Parse()` function.
+Right now, this means using the "conventions of the current culture".
-* The RT(string prompt) function reads a DateTime from the Console, with the included prompt.
-If the input is not a valid DateTime, it will re-prompt until a valid DateTime value is received (potentially forever).
-The same parsing rules as the base RT() function apply.
+* The `RT(string prompt)` function reads a datetime value from the console, with the included prompt.
+If the input is not a valid datetime, it will re-prompt until a valid datetime value is received (potentially forever).
+The same parsing rules as the base `RT()` function apply.
-* The RT(string prompt, int MaxTries) function reads a DateTime from the Console, with the included prompt.
-If the input is not a valid DateTime, it will re-prompt up to MaxTries times, after which an exception is thrown.
-The same parsing rules as the base RT() function apply.
+* The `RT(string prompt, int MaxTries)` function reads a datetime value from the console, with the included prompt.
+If the input is not a valid datetime, it will re-prompt up to `MaxTries` times, after which an exception is thrown.
+The same parsing rules as the base `RT()` function apply.
-* `S` is a reserved keyword, aliased to System.String.
+* `S` is an alias for `System.String`.
-* `I` is a reserved keyword, aliased to System.Int32.
+* `I` is an alias for `System.Int32`.
-* `U` is a reserved keyword, aliased to System.UInt32.
+* `U` is an alias for `System.UInt32`.
-* `D` is a reserved keyword, aliased to System.Double.
+* `D` is an alias for `System.Double`.
-* `T` is a reserved keyword, aliased to System.DateTime.
+* `T` is an alias for `System.DateTime`.
-* `O` is a reserved keyword, aliased to System.Object.
+* `O` is an alias for `System.Object`.
 * `System.String.R()` is an alias for `System.String.Replace()`
 * `System.String.S()` is an alias for `System.String.Substring()`
 * `System.String.I()` is an alias for `System.String.IndexOf()`